 Unfortunately, Google Search Console won’t help you with acquiring the backlinks of your competitors, but there are other tools you could use to help.

-Ahrefs, Moz, as well as SEMrush and Link-Assistant are all helpful for this, and each offer their own free trials.
+Ahrefs, Moz, as well as SEMrush and our personal favorite SEO Profiler are all helpful for this, and each offer their own free trials.

 Luckily, there are other ways to uncover these gems.
 For instance, you can use search modifiers when looking up topics or keywords on Google:

 (Just remember to swap out “competitor.com” for your competitors URL, and “keyword” for your actual keyword you want to look up).

 This will bring up results of all the pages on your competitor’s website related to your keyword.
 You can then run a similar search:

 (Again, swap out “competitor.com/page” with one of the pages you found in the previous search, and then add a minus-modifier (“-“) attached to the beginning of your competitor’s main domain URL)